 This selection is only my humble opinion and reflects solely my experiences.
 If you have other favourite coffee spots in Barcelona, leave a comment below – maybe I’ll get to test them too and enlarge this list.

-Also, please note I always have cafe con leche (coffee with milk) or cortado (coffee with milk, but less milk than cafe con leche).
+Also, please note I always have flat white (a type of cafe con leche = coffee with milk) or cortado (still coffee with milk, but less milk than cafe con leche).

 So, if you’re wondering where you can drink a really great coffee in Barcelona, without any further ado, I present to you: